OpenBioMaps/documentation/official_docs/en/common_errors.md

 No data on map or pink map
 --------------------------

+1) Symptoms: No points on map, no error messages.
+   Problem: If no write permission on mapserver log file the mapserv service will not start on request.
-1) No write permission on mapserver log file.
-Owner that files should be www-data and the mapserver directory in /tmp also should be owned by mapserver
+   Solution: Owner of log file should be the www-data and the mapserver directory in /tmp directory also should be owned by mapserver.
+2) Symptoms: No points on map, error messages about connection errors.
-2) Bad hostname in sql connections in the mapfile.
-E.g. localhost instead of gisdata in Docker installation.
+   Problem: Bad hostname in sql connections in the mapfile.
+   Solution: E.g. localhost instead of gisdata in Docker installation.
+3) Symptoms: No points on map, error messages about connection errors.
-3) Bad database name in sql connections in the mapfile.
+   Problem: Bad database name in sql connections in the mapfile.
+   Solution:
+4) Symptoms: No points on map, error messages about connection errors.
-4) Bad password in sql connections in the mapfile.
-Try to regenerate the encrypted password string.
+   Problem: Bad password in sql connections in the mapfile.
+   Solution: Try to regenerate the encrypted password string.

 No css rules, incorrect appearance of the application
 -----------------------------------------------------